Controlling Multiple Errors Simultaneously with a PAC-Bayes Bound: Construction of a Differentiable Training Objective

-Can we calculate $\textup{kl}_{\bm{\ell}}^{-1}(\bm{u}|c)$ and hence $f_{\bm{\ell}}(\textup{kl}_{\bm{\ell}}^{-1}(\bm{u}|c))$ in order to evaluate the bound on the total risk given by (\ref{Bound on total loss derived from our corollary})?
-Additionally, if we wish to use the bound on the total risk as a training objective, can we calculate the partial derivatives of $f_{\bm{\ell}}^*(\bm{u},c) := f_{\bm{\ell}}(\textup{kl}_{\bm{\ell}}^{-1}(\bm{u}|c))$ with respect to the $u_j$ and $c$ so that we can use gradient descent?
-Our Proposition \ref{Proposition: Approximating kl^-1 and its derivatives} answers both of these questions in the affirmative, at least in the sense that it provides a speedy method for approximating these quantities to arbitrary precision provided $u_j > 0$ for all $j \in [M]$ and $c > 0$.
-Indeed, the only approximation step required is that of approximating the unique root of a continuous and strictly increasing scalar function.
-Thus, provided the $u_j$ themselves are differentiable, Corollary \ref{Generalised Corollary} combined with Proposition \ref{Proposition: Approximating kl^-1 and its derivatives} yields a tractable and fully differentiable objective that can be used for training.
-More details on how this can be done, including an algorithm written in pseudocode, can be found in Appendix \ref{Appendix: Recipe}.
-While somewhat analogous to the technique used in \citet{clerico2021conditional} to obtain derivatives of the one-dimensional kl-inverse, our proposition directly yields derivatives on the total risk by (implicitly) employing the envelope theorem (see for example \citealp{takayama1985mathematical}).
-Since the proof of Proposition \ref{Proposition: Approximating kl^-1 and its derivatives} is rather long and technical, we defer it to Appendix \ref{Appendix: Proof of Proposition of derivatives of kl^-1}.
+We now state and prove Theorem \ref{Proposition: Approximating kl^-1 and its derivatives}, which provides a speedy method for approximating $\textup{kl}_{\bm{\ell}}^{-1}(\bm{u}|c)$ and its derivatives to arbitrary precision, provided $c > 0$ and $\forall j \, \,u_j > 0$.
+The only approximation step required is that of approximating the unique root of a continuous and strictly increasing scalar function.
+Thus, provided the $u_j$ themselves are differentiable, Theorem \ref{Generalised Corollary} combined with Theorem \ref{Proposition: Approximating kl^-1 and its derivatives} shows that the upper bound on the total risk can be used as a tractable and fully differentiable training objective.
+See Appendix \ref{Appendix: Recipe} for more details, including a pseudocode algorithm and an implementation.
+Since the proof of Theorem \ref{Proposition: Approximating kl^-1 and its derivatives} is rather long and technical, we defer it to Appendix \ref{Appendix: Proof of Proposition of derivatives of kl^-1}.
+The requirement that the $\ell_j$ are not all equal only rules out trivial cases where $R^T_D(Q)$ is independent of $\bm{R}_D(Q)$.